All Purpose Cultural Cat Girl Nuku Nuku: Characters

 The de facto protagonist and title character.
-Nuku Nuku started out as just a stray cat Ryunosuke stumbled upon taking a leak while on the run with his father Kyusaku after retrieving (stealing) a prototype android of Kyusaku's own design to keep it from being sold off to the military by Ryu's mother Akiko.
-The stray cat was shot in the crossfire short by Akiko's henchwomen quickly after Ryu was allowed to keep the cat as a Christmas present.
-In a moment of brilliance Kyusaku put the dying cat's brain into the android, giving the feline sapience and the android emotions.
-Nuku Nuku considers Ryu her brother and Akiko and Kyusaku her parents though she is fully aware of her origins.
-Nearly indestructible, she acts as Ryu's, and her own, bodyguard keeping from being reclaimed by the near dementedly overprotective Akiko.
+Nuku Nuku started out as just a stray cat Ryūnosuke stumbled upon taking a leak while on the run with his father Kyūsaku after retrieving (stealing) a prototype android of Kyūsaku's own design to keep it from being sold off to the military by Ryū's mother Akiko.
+The stray cat was shot in the crossfire short by Akiko's henchwomen quickly after Ryū was allowed to keep the cat as a Christmas present.
+In a moment of brilliance Kyūsaku put the dying cat's brain into the android, giving the feline sapience and the android emotions.
+Nuku Nuku considers Ryū her brother and Akiko and Kyūsaku her parents though she is fully aware of her origins.
+Nearly indestructible, she acts as Ryū's, and her own, bodyguard keeping from being reclaimed by the near dementedly overprotective Akiko.
 Relatively new to the world, Nuku Nuku acts childish at times, and is still easily distracted by stereotypical feline things like mice, but shows a sincere desire to evolve and grow.
 In spite of her situations, she harbors no ill will towards Akiko or just about anyone, but is more than willing to resort to violence when push comes to shove.
 To help create the pretense of a normal life she attends high school.